 When I started this blog in 2007, I had no idea it was going to be about fruit.
 I chose the name “Hitchhiking to Heaven” because I had planned to write about the quirky, unexpected stuff we encounter along the road to a thoughtful, satisfying life.
 As it turned out, what I encountered along my road was jam — and a lot of it.
 I discovered that I love to make preserves, learning all I can about putting up fruit and sharing what I learn with you.

-If I had to say one thing about why I think the traditional art of food preservation is relevant in the modern world, it’s because it has the potential to reconnect us with beauty and the cycles of nature that sustain us.
+If I had to say one thing about why the traditional craft of food preservation is relevant to the modern world, it’s because it has the potential to reconnect us with beauty and the cycles of nature that sustain us.
 There’s a poem by Robert Hass called The Beginning of September that contains these lines:

 I hope never to be that kind of person.
 For me, making preserves is a way to pause and pay homage to the tender abundance that surrounds us.

 I’ve moved on to lots of other projects since beginning Hitchhiking to Heaven, so I no longer post here frequently.
 But I’ll keep the blog alive because I’ve found that every now and then there’s something new to share.

 I am grateful for everyone who has visited or will visit these pages.
 I hope you find something here to enjoy.